Banca Nazionale del Lavoro

 Banca Nazionale del Lavoro S.p.A.
-(BNL) is an Italian bank headquartered in Rome.
+(BNL), commonly known as BNL BNP Paribas, is an Italian bank headquartered in Rome.
 Established in 1913, the bank has been a subsidiary of BNP Paribas since 2006.
-Integration process was concluded in 2008, BNL with its group oversees the commercial banking activity in Italy.
+Integration process was concluded in 2008, BNL with its group oversees the commercial banking activity of BNP Paribas in Italy.

 History

 Istituto Nazionale di Credito per la Cooperazione (1913–1929)

 Founded in 1913 by royal decree, under the influence of Luigi Luzzatti, the Istituto was intended to provide cooperative workers’ organizations with credit facilities comparable to commercial banks.
 It pioneered special credit lines for agriculture, cinema, and fishing sectors in which Italy was undergoing gradual modernization while remaining largely rural.

 The bank was initially overseen by the Banca d'Italia under Bonaldo Stringher and funded by public bodies, savings banks, Monte dei Paschi di Siena, Cassa di Previdenza and the Istituto di Credito per le Cooperative of Milan.

 Its mission included financing cooperative agricultural, production, and consumption ventures.
 During WWI it supported war efforts by funding relevant cooperatives.
 After the March on Rome, the bank underwent political turmoil.

 By 1925 it faced insolvency, but through political support from Cremona’s Roberto Farinacci, Catholic syndicalist Arturo Osio became director.
 Over his nearly 20 year tenure (1925–1942), he stabilized and expanded the institute, aligning it with fascist trade unions and aiding initiatives like the 1926 Prestito del Littorio.